redat00/circuitpython-pico-examples/README.md

 # circuitpython-pico-examples

-Simple examples on how to get started with CircuitPython using a Raspberry Pico !
+Simple examples on how to get started with CircuitPython using a Raspberry Pico!

 ## Installation of CircuitPython

-To install CircuitPython on your Raspberry Pico, you should visit the official CircuitPython website, where you'll be able to find an official firmware compiled for your Pico !
+To install CircuitPython on your Raspberry Pico, you should visit the official CircuitPython website, where you'll be able to find an official firmware compiled for your Pico!

 [Official CircuitPython Pico page](https://circuitpython.org/board/raspberry_pi_pico/)